How central banks shape the global gold market

 2. Price fluctuations

-The global gold market is far from static; it is a dynamic ecosystem influenced by various factors, including central bank actions, geopolitical developments, and shifts in investor sentiment.
-Understanding these interconnections is essential for grasping the whole picture.
+The global gold market is influenced by central bank actions, geopolitical developments, and shifts in investor sentiment.
+These forces interact continuously.

 1. Geopolitical influences